Marcellis/mad-codelabs/docs/level1-task1/level1-task1.md

 We’ll start this tutorial by creating a new Android Studio project.
 Once you have successfully downloaded and installed Android Studio you need to ‘Start a new Project’.
 1. Select the ‘Empty Activity’.
-2. Name the application ‘MadLevel1Task1’
+2. Name the application ‘MadLevel1Task1’.
-3. Choose API 23
+3. Choose API 23.
-4. Choose language ‘Kotlin’
+4. Choose language ‘Kotlin’.
 5. Press finish to get started.

 ### Enable viewbinding

-Just like the example, make sure to enable viewbinding in `app.gradle`
+Just like the example, make sure to enable viewbinding in `app.gradle`.

 ### Import drawables